Some Leave-in Hair Products May Cause Acne

 Now let's look at some of the common leave-in hair products on the market that may be of particular concern.

 - Oil-based pomades: Oil-based pomades are long lasting, and often can only be removed from the hair with the use of strong shampoos made specifically for oily hair.
-These types of pomades are more likely to cause acne because they often contain comedogenic ingredients like certain oils and acetylated lanolin.
+These types of pomades are more likely to cause acne because they often contain comedogenic ingredients like certain oils and/or acetylated lanolin.

-- Water-based pomades: Water-based pomades last for a shorter period of time than oil-based pomades because they contain fewer oily substances.
+- Water-based pomades: Water-based pomades last for a shorter period of time than oil-based pomades because they contain fewer oily ingredients.
 Although they are not as capable of shaping and styling the hair and keeping it held in that position as oil-based pomades, they are easier to wash out of the hair and less likely to bring about flareups of acne.2

 A 1970 study published in Archives of Dermatology examined the ability of five different oil-based pomades to cause acne in 735 men of color.
 The researchers found that daily use of oil-based pomades resulted in numerous whiteheads around the temples and forehead.
 Additionally, they found that applying the pomade directly to the skin resulted in the formation of clogged pores and inflammatory acne.
 Therefore, oil-based pomades should be avoided.3,4